shraddharocks6/gemini/README.md

 ## Introduction:
   This is a Virtual Art Gallery.
+Organisers can host Art Galeeries and User Can Visit Art Galleries.

 ## Demo Video Link:
   <a href="https://youtu.be/dQw4w9WgXcQ">https://youtu.be/dQw4w9WgXcQ</a>